 Snack Time at Willesborough Infant School is personal, interactive and purposeful.
 We give our children opportunities to socialise with their peers and develop their communication skills.
 As part of their snack time, children in year one and two have the opportunity to participate in playground games and even generate their own.
 In reception the children have ample opportunities to play outside in child initiated sessions.

 We offer a range of lunch time clubs that our children can choose to attend.

-This club takes place in the EYFS library.
-The children have the opportunity to read a book in a cosy corner, listen to a much-loved story with a grown-up or play a range of Literacy games.
+This club takes place in the library.
+The children have the opportunity to read a book in a cosy corner, listen to a much-loved story with a grown-up or play a range of English games.

-Sports Club takes place every Monday lunch time and is led by an external Sports Coach.
-It is an active ball skills club which is full of excitement and pace!
+Sports Club takes place during lunch times and is led by a Sports Coach.
+It is an active multi-skills club which is full of excitement and pace!

 Cool Milk is the UK’s leading school milk supplier, working in partnership with local authorities and early years groups to supply free and subsidised school milk to children in pre-schools, nurseries and primary schools.

 Milk contains nearly all the vitamins and nutrients of importance to humans, including over half of a child’s RDA of calcium vital to help build strong and healthy teeth and bones; and childhood provides a once in a lifetime opportunity to build these strong.